 Located just 40 miles northwest of Cancun you’ll find quaint Holbox Island.
 Less than 2,000 people call this 26-mile strip of land home, most employed in the fishing and tourism industries.
 If you’re expecting that all-inclusive party vibe, it’s probably not up your alley.
 Holbox is all about boutique hotels (like hotelito, Mawimbi), perfect for lazing the day away while sipping on a michelada.
 Oh, and a day at the Casa Tortugas spa is a must for those craving extra R&R.

 Holbox is also a great destination for birders.
-Of the 520 bird species known to exist in the Yucatan, at least 155 annually feed, nest or rest in Holbox at some point annually.
-Isla Pajaros, a 30-minute boat ride from Holbox, offers incredible viewing of flamingos, pelicans, ducks and other species.
-Though people aren’t allowed to hike on this bird sanctuary, there are a few viewing points and walkways on the island.
+Of the 520 bird species known to exist in the Yucatan, at least 155 annually feed, nest, or rest in Holbox at some point annually.
+Isla Pajaros, a 30-minute boat ride from Holbox, offers incredible viewing of flamingos, pelicans, ducks, and other species.
+Though people aren’t allowed to hike in this bird sanctuary, there are a few viewing points and walkways on the island.

-I know most people think Mexico in the cooler months, but there’s three reasons why you may want to consider a trip in the summer.
+I know most people think of Mexico in the cooler months, but there are three reasons why you may want to consider a trip in the summer.
 One, cheaper prices.
 Two, 40,000 flamingos hunker down on Isla Parajo from April through October.
 Let’s be honest, who doesn’t love a pink flamingo?!
 And lastly, whale shark season.
 Between June and September, these gentle giants populate the waters around the Yucatan.
 Though they feed only on plankton, jumping in the water with such large animals (I’m talking the size of a bus!) isn’t for the faint of heart.
-That said, when you can partake in an incredible, once in a lifetime opportunity, I say do it!
+That said, when you can partake in an incredible, once-in-a-lifetime opportunity, I say do it!